How to Make Raw Sauerkraut and Fermented Vegetables

 Raw sauerkraut is the iconic fermented vegetable, rich in probiotics and natural enzymes, it is a premium food to restore gut health.
 Other fermented vegetables like kimchi, fermented carrots, and kosher dill pickles are also important restorative foods.

 Sauerkraut, Kimchi, pickles, and kombucha protect the stomach from harmful bacteria and viruses by introducing lactic acid, acetic acid, and helpful bacteria to colonize the stomach and prevent bad bacteria and viruses from proliferating.
-Some people even report being able to stave off the puking and diarrhea of Norwalk virus by taking a tablespoon full of fermented vegetable juice at the first sign of symptoms.
+Some people even report being able to stave off the puking and diarrhea of the Norwalk virus by taking a tablespoon full of fermented vegetable juice at the first sign of symptoms.

-Culturing your own vegetables at home is quick and easy.
+Culturing your vegetables at home is quick and easy.
 You can have the jar fermenting on your kitchen counter in less than 15 minutes of prep time and have fermented veggies ready to eat in as little as 5 days.
 But if you don`t have any cultured vegetables in your fridge, where do you begin?

 Fermented Vegetables for the raw beginner

 - You’ll need a few tablespoons of coarse sea salt, Celtic salt, or Himalayan salt – don’t use conventional table salt.

 - Fresh organic vegetables such as cabbage, oriental radishes, cucumbers, carrots, beets, kohlrabi, bok choy, or green beans.